cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 #### Cause #1

 1. Open `Task Manager` on Windows
-1. Click the `(^) More Details` button if necessary
+1. Click the `(^) More details` button if necessary
 1. Navigate to the `Details` tab
 1. Make sure Cemu.exe is not available in your process list before trying to run Cemu again - that it is otherwise fully closed

 There is an issue recently where Cemu.exe can get stuck in the background which will cause issues for saving your games, running games, loading your shaderCache, and a wider assortment of other complications.

 #### Cause #2

 1. Open your Cemu folder and temporarily rename your `shaderCache` folder
     - This will allow you to test a fresh cache to see if the problem was related to the cache that was being used
 1. If renaming the `shaderCache` folder did not help, ensure Cemu is fully closed and then rename your earlier `shaderCache` folder back to the name "shaderCache"
-    - You will need to delete the one that was created by Cemu after you renamed your original copy.
+    - You will need to delete the one that was created by Cemu after you renamed your original copy

 #### Cause #3

 Accidentally loading an Update or DLC as a game by using `File` -> `Load` can cause this.
 Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game's data will need to be <router-link to="/dumping-games">redumped</router-link> from your Wii U and replaced.
-Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed <router-link to="/installing-games/#games-updates-and-dlc">properly</router-link>.
+Ensure you're launching the game correctly or otherwise that Update and DLC data are being installed <router-link to="/installing-games/#games-updates-and-dlc">properly</router-link>.

 #### Cause #4